Google launches Android P Beta 2 with final APIs

 We thus have two more previews to go before final release in the third quarter, so don’t be surprised if you find plenty of bugs.

 In the meantime, Google is encouraging developers to publish APK updates that are compiled against, or optionally targeting, API 28.
-If you publish an update to Google Play during the preview, users can test compatibility on existing devices, including devices running Android P Beta 2.
+If you publish an update to Google Play during the preview, your users can test compatibility on existing devices, including devices running Android P Beta 2.
 You can use the Google Play’s beta testing feature to get early feedback from a small group of users and then do a staged rollout across alpha, beta, and production channels.